 After configuring your WordPress General Settings, the next step is to configure your WordPress Writing Settings.

-How To Configure WordPress Writing Settings – Step-By-Step Tutorial
+How To Configure WordPress Writing Settings – Tutorial

-Select Settings > Writing in your admin menu …
+Select Settings > Writing in your WordPress dashboard menu …

 (WordPress – Writing Settings)

-The top section of the ‘Writing Settings’ panel controls your Post/Page editor, while the rest of the settings in this section controls external publishing methods.
+The first two options in the ‘Writing Settings’ screen control your Post/Page editor, while the rest of the settings in this section controls external publishing methods.

 (Writing Settings – Default Post Category & Format Settings)